The Encyclopedia of American Songs and Musicals

 Indifferent to these comments, the American people on the other hand will never as much support their President.
 The Supreme Court stays however very conservative and its systematic opposition to the politics of Washington ends with the cancellation of most of the measures of the New Deal, declared unconstitutional.

-Beyond the endless effects of the downturn which has lasted for seven years, the most striking image of this year is especially the one of the airship Hindenburg disaster which was not only deadly but also terribly spectacular.
-The tragedy occurs on May 6, on the landing runway of Lakehurst, New Jersey when a fire breaks out at the stern of the aircraft.
+Beyond the endless effects of the downturn that has lasted for seven years, the most striking image of this year is especially the one of the airship Hindenburg disaster which was not only deadly but also terribly spectacular.
+The tragedy occurs on May 6, on Lakehurst landing runway, New Jersey when a fire breaks out at the stern of the aircraft.
 The structure inflated with hydrogen flares up in a few seconds killing 35 persons on 97 present.

 This accident could have been avoided if the engineers had chosen helium, a gas deemed non-flammable generally used for this type of structure.
 But it proved so costly because of the volume to fill (7 000 000 ft3) that it has been opted for hydrogen, despite the obvious risks.
 The many cameras present this day covered the event live and handed impressive images that quickly went around the world.
 The disaster was all the more keenly felt by Nazi Germany which used this airship manufactured by the Zeppelin factories as a real tool of propaganda, a symbol of power.
 Adorned with swastikas in the glory of the 3rd Reich, it had flown the previous year over the opening parade of the Berlin Olympics and performed since transatlantic links.
 The media coverage of the crash was effectively the death knell of this mode of transport.